hallpaz/MLforNewMedia/docs/deepimplicits.md

 - Overfitting might be desirable in some cases.
 An ideia that sounds counter-intuitive for most machine learning scenarios so far.

 ## Deep Implicits Group

-This study was conducted with the Deep Implicity Study Group during the summer at IMPA.TODO: check name's spelling
+This study was conducted with the Deep Implicity Study Group during the summer at IMPA.

 #### Professors:
 * Luiz velho (organizer)